-The Domenici Public Policy Conference held at New Mexico State University set for September 2020 will not be held this year.
-Due to COVID-19 issues surrounding the uncertainly of large group gatherings and conference speakers’ travel concerns, conference organizers are looking to 2021 for the next event.
+The Domenici Public Policy Conference held at New Mexico State University set for September 2020 was canceled due to COVID-19 issues surrounding the uncertainly of large group gatherings and conference speakers’ travel concerns, but conference organizers are looking to 2022 for the next event.

 “The COVID-19 virus has caused us to re-evaluate our overall operations including the important Domenici Public Policy Conference,” NMSU Provost Carol Parker said.
-“Regrettably, we will need to cancel this year’s event.
+“Regrettably, we will need to cancel (the 2020) event.
 But, that doesn’t mean we have lost any of the enthusiasm for the mission of the conference.
 Our advisory committee has been looking at all of our future options.”

 The two-day regional conference attracts more than 1,000 attendees and focuses on significant issues facing the state, nation and world.